-After all this modernization and enlightenment that has taken place, superstitious beliefs still persists in our societies.
-Everyone of us to some extent do believe in such absurd superstitious beliefs and by chance if you disagree with me then how about you check it by yourself.
+After all this modernization and enlightenment that has taken place, superstitious beliefs still persist in our societies.
+Every one of us to some extent do believe in such absurd superstitious beliefs and by chance if you disagree with me then how about you check it by yourself.

 Are you Superstitious?

 If your answer is yes then you are not alone and if no then you might not want to accept it.
 From the dawn of human existence, people have held superstitious beliefs.
 These are the irrational beliefs that an object, action or circumstance not logically related to a course of events influences its outcome.Now, you might be thinking that if these beliefs are false then why do people believe in such superstitions?
 You can get your answer to this question by the time you reach the end of this hub.

 Superstitions have come a long way in history and have been evolved in this process.
 Every known civilization that ever existed on the planet had something common in them; these were the myths and superstitions that were a crucial part of their cultures.
 The word superstition is designated to those beliefs that result from ignorance and fear of the unknown.
 Many superstitious practices are due to the false interpretations of natural events.
 Curiosity also with regard to things that are hidden or are still in the future plays a considerable part, example, in the various kinds of divination.
 With this qualification in mind, superstitions may be classified roughly as religious, cultural and personal.